Raise your hand if, after launching your landing page(s):

 Do they stand out in any unique way?

 It’s a good idea to look to other landing pages as sources of inspiration and to see best practices at work, but if you don’t have any unique qualities to make you stand out, you could end up alienating a major portion of your audience.

 And you may run into this issue on your own site if you’ve spent time building location specific landing pages for local SEO.
-If the pages are too similar, they may hurt more than help.
+If the landing pages are too similar, they may hurt more than help.